 In my early years, I learned how faith worked through my grandparents.
 Every time I was sick, grandpa and grandma prayed over me.
 Any time, I had an achy tooth or sore ear, I asked them to talk to God to make me well.
 When I got hurt, they touched my body and asked God to remove the pain.
 I don’t recall ever a time that my suffering wasn’t made better when I asked for them to pray for me.
 Teaching a small one that faith is the belief in the unseen is an essential first step for a child to understand God’s gift of eternal life.

 Grandpa and Grandma ministered not only to a person’s spiritual needs, but to their physical necessities.
 They worked in a program providing food and clothing to the under privileged.
 My grandparents were the type of people who would give the shirt off their backs to help another.
 Their hearts were pure gold.
 Looking strictly from a monetary stance, I don’t know how they got by except to say God provided for them daily and I know they felt richer for it.

 In 2011, Grandpa went home to heaven.
-My grandparents were married 67 years.
+My grandparents celebrated 67 wedding anniversaries.
 At the close of my grandparents’ lives, I truly understood their devotion to one another.
 They were more than husband and wife.
 They were best friends, soul mates, and life partners to the end.
 December 2012, the circle completed as Grandma crossed into heaven to be with Grandpa.